pytorch/pytorch/docs/source/compile/inductor_profiling.rst

 This means the model has a lot of CPU overhead.
 This is consistent with the fact that enabling cudagraphs improve densenet121’s perf a lot.

-3. We can break down the GPU time to different categories of kernels.
+c.
+We can break down the GPU time to different categories of kernels.
 In the mixnet_l example, we see

 -  pointwise kernel takes 28.58%